Union of Pioneers of Yugoslavia: Function

+The focus of being a Pioneer was to convert "ideologically undecided" future generations to "ideologically decided" communists.
+Yugoslav pioneers learned the basic tenets of socialism and the role of the state.

 The social function of becoming a pioneer in communist countries was similar to that of First Communion in Roman Catholic Church.
 In both cases, a child at the critical age of around seven is initiated as a member of a group within which the individuals share certain values and culture.
 This early initiation increases the likelihood that, once the child becomes an adult, they will identify with the group.

 Children were taught to be responsible and respectful, were asked to study hard and were considered the future generations of the nation.